 - Robin of Sherwood unusually has a clear moral distinction between the two weapons - the heroes constantly use longbows while anybody who uses a crossbow, almost without exception, will be evil.
 This is almost certainly because of the historical associations described below, where longbows are seen as the iconic "English" weapon, while crossbows are for sneaky foreigners.

-- Dungeons & Dragons 3.5: Unless they're playing a Squishy Wizard, most players will never even touch a crossbow.
+- Dungeons & Dragons 3rd Edition and Pathfinder: Unless they're playing a Squishy Wizard, most players will never even touch a crossbow.
 Bows allow you to add your Strength bonus to your ranged attacks (if you had a mighty composite bow, which was more expensive than a normal bow but still easy for most PCs to afford by third or fourth level), while crossbows can only use a single die roll with no bonuses aside from weapon enchantments.
-Also, when at higher levels, bows can be fired multiple times per round, while crossbows can still only be fired once, unless you take the appropriate Feat or it's a Repeating Crossbow (five shots per round before needing to recharge, and as an Exotic Weapon you need a different feat to use it, making it worse than a Light Crossbow with Rapid Reload).
+Also, when at higher levels, bows can be fired multiple times per round, while crossbows can still only be fired once, unless you take the Rapid Reload Feat or it's a Repeating Crossbow (five shots per round before needing to recharge, and as an Exotic Weapon you need a different feat to use it, making it worse than a Light Crossbow with Rapid Reload).

 - Empire Earth: Crossbows don't replace standard bowmen, they work as a medieval Sniper Rifle: very slow, long range, and a One-Hit Kill against infantry.
 Huge masses of them can fend off attacks, but bowmen have the advantage of shooting over walls.

-- In the Dragon Age series, crossbows have only been widely available in the first game, whereas later installments only offer drawn bows and magic as ranged combat options, with Varric's token Automatic Crossbow Bianca being the only exception.
-Interestingly, the advantages of using crossbows, particularly in large scale deployments where common footsoldiers need to be trained to shoot within limited time, are discussed by Varric and Solas during Party Banter in Inquisition, but the Player Party is still restricted to using bows and Bianca.
+- In the Dragon Age series, crossbows have only been widely available in the first game, whereas later installments only offer drawn bows and magic as ranged combat options, with Varric's token Automatic Crossbow being the only exception.
+Interestingly, the advantages of using crossbows, particularly in large scale deployments where common footsoldiers need to be trained within limited time, are discussed by Varric and Solas during Party Banter in Inquisition, but the Player Party is still restricted to using bows and Varric's weapon.
 Enemies, particularly Darkspawn, still carry them on occasion.